|

 heredity.
 Typically, plays of this type (

-forms, symbolism and expressionism most typified the modernist reaction against
+expressionism most typified the modernist reaction against realism and

-realism and naturalism, having in common that they were evocations or
+naturalism, having in common that they were evocations or assertions of a

-assertions of a reality beyond the ken of positivistic science.
-Symbolism
+reality beyond the ken of positivistic science.
+Symbolism pointed to a

-pointed to a spiritual reality behind appearances, and expressionism projected
+spiritual reality behind appearances, and expressionism projected outward an

 Uncapitalized, symbolism merely refers to the use